durantschoon/dot_files/README.md

 ## I also use oh-my-zsh

 Which you can get from [here](https://github.com/robbyrussell/oh-my-zsh).
-But on Ubuntu, you should also check out [this](https://gist.github.com/tsabat/1498393).

 I use the agnoster theme in oh-my-zsh which is best viewed with the [meslo powerline fonts](https://github.com/powerline/fonts) which you'll have to download for your system.
 Remember to set them in your terminal applications!